aillusions/04-tech-map/README.md

 - represent civil law in code and check if behaviour is legal or not
 - government organisations responsibilities check if action falls into responsibility or not
 - implement customer 360

+Key-value store: These databases are designed to store data in key-value pairs.
+These databases don?t have any schema and each data value contains an indexed key and a value for that key.
+- Cassandra
+- DynamoDb
+- BerkleyDb
+- Riak

+Column sore: These databases are used to store data in cells.
+These cells are grouped in columns of data, and these columns are further grouped into Column families.
+- BigTable
+- HBase
+- Hypertable

+Document store: These databases follow the basic idea of key-value stores where "documents" contain complex data and each document is assigned with a unique key, which is used to retrieve the document.
+- CouchDb
+- MongoDb